This is why Dune didn’t feature The Mandalorian's giant LED displays

 Incidentally, Dune’s Head of Production Design, Patrice Vermette, also told TechRadar that “it was important for [his team] to try and be as original as [they] could, staying away from things like Star Wars, which was obviously so much influenced by Dune.”

-Perhaps if Dune had adopted the display technology used in The Mandalorian, then, the opposite would, for once, be true.
+Perhaps if Dune had adopted the display technology used in The Mandalorian, then, the opposite would be true.